-Entry into the Aurora Health Care or the University of Wisconsin Hospital and Clinics professional phase is highly competitive.
+Entry into each hospitals' professional phase is highly competitive.
 Acceptance of students into the professional phase of the program is determined solely by the admissions committee at each hospital's independent School of Diagnostic Medical Sonography.
+Meeting the minimum requirements does not guarantee acceptance into the hospital phase and there are typically more applicants that seats available in the program.
+It is strongly recommended that students enrolled in this program have a parallel plan in the event clinical phase admission is not attained.
 This program requires students to attend class year-round.
 Courses completed in summer or winter terms will incur additional tuition fees.
 See the Admissions section of the catalog or contact the Health and Medical Sciences Advisor for more details.